|Last Quarterly Update:||8/29/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry provide engineering, quality control, and certification services in a variety of industries.
-Major companies include National Technical Systems, Wyle Laboratories, Underwriters Laboratories, and the US operations of Bureau Veritas and SGS.
+Major companies include National Technical Systems, Wyle Laboratories, and Underwriters Laboratories (all based in the US), along with ALS (Australia), Bureau Veritas (France), Intertek (UK), and SGS (Switzerland).

 PRODUCTS, OPERATIONS & TECHNOLOGY